reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 }
 ```

+Once we make sure that our event listener is registered properly, we can listen to all of Spring Boot's `SpringApplicationEvents`:

 Below are the list of `SpringApplicationEvent`'s in the order of their execution,

 ### ApplicationContextInitializedEvent

-An `ApplicationContextInitializedEvent` is sent when the `ApplicationContext` is prepared and `ApplicationContextInitializers` have been called but before any bean definitions are loaded.
+An `ApplicationContextInitializedEvent` is fired when the `ApplicationContext` is ready and `ApplicationContextInitializers` are called but bean definitions are not yet loaded.
+Can be use to perfoem task before beans are initialized into Spring container.

 ### ApplicationEnvironmentPreparedEvent

-An `ApplicationEnvironmentPreparedEvent` is sent when the `Environment` to be used in the context is known but before the context is created.
+An `ApplicationEnvironmentPreparedEvent` is fired when the `Environment` to be used in the context is available.
+Since environment will be ready we can inspect and do modification if required.

 ### ApplicationFailedEvent

-An `ApplicationFailedEvent` is sent if there is an exception on startup.
+An `ApplicationFailedEvent` is fired if there is an exception and application fails to start.
+Can be used to perform some task like execute a script or notify on failure.

 ### ApplicationPreparedEvent

-An `ApplicationPreparedEvent` is sent just before the refresh is started but after bean definitions have been loaded.
+An `ApplicationPreparedEvent` is fired when `ApllicationContext` is prepared but not refreshed.
+Environment is ready for use and bean definitions will be loaded.

 ### ApplicationReadyEvent

-An `ApplicationReadyEvent` is sent after any application and command-line runners have been called.
-It indicates that the application is ready to service requests.
+An `ApplicationReadyEvent` is fired to indicate that application is ready to service requests.
+It is advised not to modify the internal state since all initialization steps will be completed.

 ### ApplicationStartedEvent

-An `ApplicationStartedEvent` is sent after the context has been refreshed but before any application and command-line runners have been called.
+An `ApplicationStartedEvent` is fired after the context has been refreshed but before any application and command-line runners have been called.

 ### ApplicationStartingEvent

-An `ApplicationStartingEvent` is sent at the start of a run but before any processing, except for the registration of listeners and initializers.
+An `ApplicationStartingEvent` is fired at the start of a run but before any processing, except for the registration of listeners and initializers.

 ### ContextRefreshedEvent

-A `ContextRefreshedEvent` is sent when an `ApplicationContext` is refreshed.
+A `ContextRefreshedEvent` is fired when an `ApplicationContext` is refreshed.

 ### WebServerInitializedEvent

-A `WebServerInitializedEvent` is sent after the WebServer is ready. `ServletWebServerInitializedEvent` and `ReactiveWebServerInitializedEvent` are the servlet and reactive variants respectively.
+A `WebServerInitializedEvent` is fired after the WebServer is ready. `ServletWebServerInitializedEvent` and `ReactiveWebServerInitializedEvent` are the servlet and reactive variants respectively.

 # Conclusion

 Events are designed for simple communication among Spring beans within the same application context.
 As of Spring 4.2, the infrastructure has been significantly improved and offers an annotation-based model as well as the ability to publish any arbitrary event.

 However, for more sophisticated enterprise needs, the [Spring Integration](https://spring.io/projects/spring-integration) project provides complete support for building lightweight, pattern-oriented, event-driven applications that build upon the well-known Spring programming model.